{{tl-dr}}

 Many teams still rely on Excel for timesheet tracking, but this method is prone to errors and inefficiencies.
 Manually entering time logs can lead to discrepancies, and consolidating data across multiple spreadsheets is time-consuming.
 Jira’s built-in time-tracking features eliminate some of these issues, but they lack the flexibility and automation that dedicated timesheet tools provide.

-By using an advanced timesheet add-on like ActivityTimeline, teams can automate much of the time-tracking process.
+By using an advanced timesheet add-on like ActivityTimeline, you can expand Jira Automation to handle most of the tracking process for you.

 - Worklogs are automatically synchronized with Jira, reducing manual data entry and ensuring accuracy.